Making your header image in WordPress clickable, and code-markup

 into BOTH the #header and #headerimg div ids in the theme’s style sheet.

-And that’s how I found another really cool widget by Thunderguy Semicolon: Code Markup.
+Bada bing bada boom, your header is clickable very easily.
+Which led to another problem, namely how to display this code in a post?
+A quick google and I found another really cool widget by Thunderguy Semicolon: Code Markup.
 It is VERY cool, and made the tedious task of trying to show the code without it actually rendering in the browser a breeze.
-Good job Thunderguy!
+Nice job Thunderguy!